kangakum36/FlowAI/README.md

 pip3 install -r requirements.txt
 ```

 Currently, the only way to get access to the data is by emailing me (kangakum [at] gmail [dot] com) for access to a google drive containing the case data.
-Once you have access: </br>
+Once you have access, in the FlowAI folder enter: </br>
 ```
 mkdir data
 mv <location of FlowCasesDeidentify120519 folder> /data